-- OS 1: Environmental and Social Assessment: This overarching safeguard governs the process of determining a project's environmental and social category and the resulting environmental and social assessment requirements - The proposed projects are Category 3 projects as they are less likely to have serious site-specific environmental and/or social impacts.
-Likely impacts are very few, site-specific, largely reversible, and readily minimized by applying appropriate management and mitigation measures or incorporating internationally recognized design criteria and standards. \ - Category 3 investment projects do not require a RAP but may have an ESMP plan to manage and mitigate minor environmental and social risks of projects in compliance with the African Development Bank's safeguards. - OS 2: Involuntary Resettlement: Land Acquisition, Population Displacement, and Compensation: This safeguard consolidates the policy commitments and requirements set out in the Bank's policy on involuntary resettlement, and it incorporates refinements designed to improve the operational effectiveness of those requirements.
+- OS 1: Environmental and Social Assessment This overarching safeguard governs the process of determining a project's environmental and social category and the resulting environmental and social assessment requirements.
+The proposed projects are Category 3 projects as they are less likely to have serious sitespecific environmental and/or social impacts.
+Likely impacts are very few, site-specific, largely reversible, and readily minimized by applying appropriate management and mitigation measures or incorporating internationally recognized design criteria and standards. - Category 3 investment projects do not require a RAP but may have an ESMP plan to manage and mitigate minor environmental and social risks of projects in compliance with the African Development Bank's safeguards. - OS 2: Involuntary Resettlement: Land Acquisition, Population Displacement, and Compensation This safeguard consolidates the policy commitments and requirements set out in the Bank's policy on involuntary resettlement, and it incorporates refinements designed to improve the operational effectiveness of those requirements.
 As the risk category of the project falls under category 3 the project does not trigger OS 2 and hence resettlement action plan and livelihood restorations are not needed. - OS 3: Biodiversity and Ecosystem Services The overarching objective of this safeguard is to conserve biological diversity and promote the sustainable use of natural resources.
-This safeguard could be triggered due to trade-offs of ecosystem services where the availability of solar energy may result in increased withdrawal of water for irrigation (increase production) at the cost of regulatory services such as draining wetlands which are carbon sinks and biodiversity hotspots. - OS 4: Pollution Prevention and Control, Greenhouse Gases, Hazardous Materials, and Resource Efficiency is already underway through diesel pumps for irrigation.
+This safeguard could be triggered due to trade-offs of ecosystem services where the availability of solar energy may result in increased withdrawal of water for irrigation (increase production) at the cost of regulatory services such as draining wetlands which are carbon sinks and biodiversity hotspots. - OS 4: Pollution Prevention and Control, Greenhouse Gases, Hazardous Materials, and Resource Efficiency This safeguard covers the range of impacts of pollution, waste, and hazardous materials for which there are agreed on international conventions and comprehensive industry-specific standards that other multilateral development banks follow.
+The solar mini-grids power plants are meant to curb pollution which is already underway through diesel pumps for irrigation.
 These operational safeguards are triggered because irrigation activities, especially the use of pesticides, may result in water and air pollution.
-It is noted that pesticide-related activities are pre-existing within the baseline of farmer activities at the site.
-Irrigation activities, especially the use of pesticides, will result in air pollution.
+It is noted that pesticide-related activities are pre-existing within the baseline of farmer activities at these sites.
+Irrigation activities especially the use of pesticides will result in air pollution. - OS 5: Labor Conditions, Health, and Safety This safeguard establishes the Bank's requirements for its borrowers or clients concerning workers' conditions, rights, and protection from abuse or exploitation.
+It covers working conditions, workers' organizations, occupational health and safety, and avoidance of child or forced labor.